 An additional problem may occur if the called subprogram fails to assign a value to a formal parameter that the caller expects as an output from the subprogram.
 In the case of call by reference, the result may be an uninitialized variable in the calling program.
 In the case of call by copy, the result may be that a legitimate initialization value provided by the caller is overwritten by an uninitialized value because the called program did not make an assignment to the parameter.
 This error may be difficult to detect through review because the failure to initialize is hidden in the subprogram.

 An additional complication with subprograms occurs when one or more of the arguments are expressions.
 In such cases, the evaluation of one argument might have side-effects that result in a change to the value of another or unintended aliasing.
 Implementation choices regarding order of evaluation could affect the result of the computation.
-This particular problem is described in subclause 6.24 Side-effects and order of evaluation of operands [SAM].
+This particular problem is described in 6.24 Side-effects and order of evaluation of operands [SAM].

 Applicable language characteristics